OmegaPointZero/nodechan/README.md

 + After 100 threads, new threads cause old ones to 404
 + Unique user ID's per thread
 + Color scheme for said IDs
-+ Highlight post by selecting No.
++ Highlight post by selecting "No." next to post number
-+ Highlight all posts by same user in thread
++ Ability to highlight all posts by same user in thread by clicking on user ID
-+ Greentext
++ Greentexting by starting a new line with ">"
 + 404 if attempting to access board that doesn't exist
 + 404 if attempting to access a valid board with invalid page
 + A way to serve a blank board, provided it exists in the DB, and 404 otherwise
 + Quoting a post
 + Thread metadata: posts, unique posters, replies, image replies
-+ Frontend architecture for deleting threads, updating, etc
 + Custom 404 path for invalid paths
-+ Deleting a post/thread now 100% operational
++ Deleting a post/thread if coming from the same IP Address
-+ Rotating Banners
++ Randomly served banners
 + Catalog view
-+ Users can report threads
++ Users can report threads to admins

 Admin Properties
 + Can add, delete and edit boards